jonasroslund/multiteams/README.md

 # Usage
 ## Preparation
-1. Download [MultiTeams.vbs](https://github.com/jonasroslund/multiteams/blob/main/MultiTeams.vbs) to your desktop.
+1. Download [the repository from GitHub](https://github.com/jonasroslund/multiteams/archive/refs/heads/main.zip) and extract `MultiTeams.vbs` to your desktop.
-2. Rename it to describe the additional setup, e.g. `MyOtherCompanyTeams.vbs`.
+2. Rename `MultiTeams.vbs` to describe the additional setup, e.g. `MyOtherCompanyTeams.vbs`.

 ## Runtime
 1. Start Microsoft Teams as you normally do.
 This will open your default setup .